Vusimuzi “Cat” Matlala’s Bail Appeal Judgment Reserved, Defence Claims State Has a Weak Case

 Briefly News journalist Byron Pillay has dedicated a decade to reporting on the South African political landscape, crime, and social issues.
 He spent 10 years working for the Northern Natal Courier before transitioning to online journalism.

-GAUTENG – Vusimuzi “Cat” Matlala will have to wait to find out whether he will be granted bail or not.
+GAUTENG – Vusimuzi “Cat” Matlala will have to wait a bit longer to find out whether he will be granted bail or not.

 Read also